FantomDX316/Notebook-/README.md

 # Notebook Frontend

+## Checkout the app here https://fantomnotebookapp.netlify.app/login

 ## DESCRIPTION :-
 Notebook - Application that lets you write user specific notes and lets you save them.
 You can access your notes by logging through your credentials.

 ## NOTE !
-Application is still in development and yet has not been deployed to any of the server hosting platform.
-You can fork the repository and can run the application in you local host.
+You can fork the repository and can run the application in you local host as the deployed app is in a slower server which may cause delays, thus to avoid delays run the app in your local host

-"Backend" folder contains all the backend code using NodeJS, Epress, MongoDB.
-"notebook" folder contains frontend code is created using ReactJS.
+This repo. consists of the frontend code ....
+Please check out the Notebook Backend Repo for Backend code